-If you hold a conditional offer, we can only revised the offer once we have received evidence that all the conditions set out in the offer letter have been met.
+If you hold a conditional offer, we can only revise the offer once we have received evidence that all the conditions set out in the offer letter have been met.
 However this should be sufficient as proof that you have been offered a place to study at SOAS albeit conditional.

 What is the structure of the SOAS LLM?

-There is also the option to take a specialist LLM (Masters of Law ) programme such LLM International Law or LLM Islamic Law.
+There is also the option to take a specialist LLM (Masters of Law ) programme such as LLM International Law or LLM Islamic Law.
 Information about what programmes are available can be found on the LLM Masters in Law pages.

-You will be able to confirm which structure of the LLM you want to follow when you enrol on the programme
+You will be able to confirm which structure of the LLM you want to follow when you enrol on the programme.

 For example, If you have applied to study for a specialist LLM programme (eg LLM in International Law), you will make your final course selection at enrolment.
 In order to be awarded a specialist LLM you must fulfil all the requirements attached to that programme

 As a non- EEA student how can I obtain a visa to study at SOAS?